nsdev-14/LordAI145/README.md

 # 🚀 Overview

-LORD (Logical Operational Resource Director) is a futuristic AI Operating System designed to provide an immersive, intelligent, and highly interactive assistant experience.
+LORD (Logical Operational Resource Director) is a futuristic AI designed to provide an immersive, intelligent, and highly interactive assistant experience.

 Built with a cyberpunk-inspired HUD interface, LORD combines: